davegerim/Unique-Light/README.md

-# Nique Light - Company Profile Web App
+# Unique Light - Company Profile Web App

-Nique Light is a modern, responsive company profile web application built with **React** and **TypeScript**.
+Unique Light is a modern, responsive company profile web application built with **React** and **TypeScript**.
 It showcases a curated catalog of lighting products and services, tailored to provide a clean, intuitive user experience for clients and stakeholders.

 ---